 The volume will soon be available online for free download.

-Dissensus is a research project by Code on the Road for the sociological and anthropological study of the rise of hate rhetoric and ideologies of discrimination in Athens, Greece.
+Dissensus is a research project led by Dr Rosa Vasilaki for the sociological and anthropological study of the rise of hate rhetoric and ideologies of discrimination in Athens, Greece.

 To date, the sharp rise and popularity of political formations advocating hate, discrimination and violence has been studied mostly in terms of ideological analysis or electoral results.
 Dissensus, however, focuses on the role of institutions, such as the armed forces, the media, the Church, as well the discourse of the everyday people participating in these institutions.
 We also look at the multiple ways gender—and perceptions of masculinity and femininity—are instrumentalized to disseminate and normalize discriminatory and exclusionary views.